bcicen/slackcat/docs/configuration-guide.md

 # Configuration Guide
-Slackcat may be configured via a simple or advanced configuration
+Slackcat may be configured via a simple or advanced configuration.

+## Default Path
+If your environment specifies an [XDG Base Directory](https://specifications.freedesktop.org/basedir-spec/latest/index.html), `slackcat` will use the configuration file at `~/.config/slackcat/config`; otherwise, will fallback to `~/.slackcat`

 ## Simple Configuration